cambialens/lens-api-doc/request-patent.md

 > - Parameter `size` will be used for first scroll query and will remain the same for whole scroll context.
 Hence, using size in each scroll request will not have any effect.
 > - Cursor based pagination is only applicable to `POST` requests.
 > - For optimal performance, we recommend limiting the number of items (e.g. `lens_ids`) in a single terms query to 10,000.
+> - If no further results found, the response will be `204` and scroll context gets invalidated.
+The subsequent response will be `400`, if same `scroll_id` is used again.

 ### Sorting
 Result can be retrieved in ascending or descending order.
 Use the following format and [fields](#searchable-fields) to apply sorting to the API response.
 Results can also be sorted by relevance score using `relevance`.